 - Free T3 and T4: This is the only portion of the hormone that exerts its effect at cellular level.
 It is important to consider this marker and it also gives an indication of sub-clinical manifestations of thyroid dysfunction.

-Full thyroid test London
+Full thyroid test

 When lab results for thyroid function come back as “normal,” it’s easy to assume that everything is functioning well.
 However, there are several different reasons these results can be misleading.
 As discussed above a “normal” lab result may not always mean optimal thyroid function.
 This is where functional medicine offers a much thorough and comprehensive approach and fully investigates this multifactorial and global disease.

-This blood test provides a thorough analysis of thyroid gland activity including thyroid production and secretion, thyroid conversion and autoimmunity.
+Our tests provide a thorough analysis of thyroid gland activity including thyroid production and secretion, thyroid conversion and autoimmunity.
 The markers measured are: Thyroid- stimulating hormone (TSH), Total thyroxine (T4), free T3, free T4, anti-thyroglobulin antibodies (Anti-TG), anti-thyroid peroxidase antibodies (anti – TPO) and Reverse T3.

 Private thyroid-related tests London

 At the London Clinic of Nutrition, we take a functional medicine approach to assessing your thyroid health and our practitioners often find that further lab tests can be useful in identifying possible causes and related mechanisms.
-Our approach is always personalised and keeps the patient’s specific needs and lifestyle in mind.

 Here are some of the tests we may consider during your visit: